richardrx/richardrx/README.md

 # Richard Renato de Jesus

-**Founder & CEO at RepareCar.** 25 years designing product, from Silicon Valley to the repair shop floor.
+**Founder at RepareCar.** 25 years designing product, from Silicon Valley to the repair shop floor.

 Two decades of product and design inside Apple, IBM, PayPal and Volkswagen, where I led the UX for VW Play (now shipping in 32+ countries).
 These days I build and run my own SaaS companies, and I stay close enough to the work that the title doesn't keep me out of it.